 For our investments in publicly-traded companies, the recurring fair value measurements are based on the quoted closing price of the respective shares at each reporting date.
 Accordingly, the valuations of these investments fall under Level 1 of the fair value hierarchy.
 Our other investments that we account for at fair value are privately-held companies, and therefore, quoted market prices are unavailable.
 The valuation technique we use for such investments is a combination of an income approach (discounted cash flow model based on forecasts) and a market approach (market multiples of similar businesses).
-With the exception of certain inputs for our weighted average cost of capital calculations that are derived from pricing services, the inputs used to value these investments falls under Level 3 of the fair value hierarchy.
+With the exception of certain inputs for our weighted average cost of capital calculations that are derived from pricing services, the inputs used to value these investments are based on unobservable inputs derived from our assumptions.
+Therefore, the valuation of our privately-held investments falls under Level 3 of the fair value hierarchy.
 Any reasonably foreseeable changes in assumed levels of unobservable inputs for the valuations of our Level 3 investments would not be expected to have a material impact on our financial position or results of operations.